 Funded through a $9 million cooperative agreement with the Children’s Bureau, access to NTI is free in all U.S. states, tribes and territories.

 What trainings are available through NTI and who can take the trainings?

-NTI provides 2 state-of-the-art web-based trainings – one for Child Welfare Professionals and one for Mental Health Professionals.
 Child welfare and mental health systems each play an important role in impacting outcomes for families experiencing adoption and guardianship.
-One of the goals of NTI is to help bridge understanding and improve collaboration between professionals.
-Toward that end, the two training curricula are closely aligned, are based on similar competencies and including guidance on collaborating with other professionals.
-Both courses are designed for professionals to use in their work with children/youth, parent/guardians and families.
+One of the goals of NTI is to effectively address the complex mental health needs of children in foster care, moving to permanency through adoption or guardianship or living with their adoptive or guardianship families.
+NTI seeks to enhance casework and clinical practices to improve well-being and long-term stability outcomes for children and families.
+Another goal is to create a shared understanding and improved collaboration between professionals.
+Toward that end, NTI is comprised of three complementary and well-aligned trainings:

 - NTI Training for Mental Health Professionals (30 hours) was designed for behavioral/mental health professionals in public and private agency, community-based, or residential settings, as well as private practitioners.
 NTI provides foundational knowledge to more effectively address the unique adoption-related issues that arise throughout the lifespan of the adoptive or guardianship/kinship family.
 This includes work with children and youth in foster care, adoptees, birth families, adoptive/kinship families.

 - NTI Training for Child Welfare Professionals (20 hours) is designed for professionals working for public and private child welfare agencies with children and youth in foster care, families preparing to foster or adopt, and children and youth and their adoptive or kinship families.
 This training is more focused on casework, whereas the MH professionals training has a focus on clinical assessment and treatment.
 The training is relevant for staff across the continuum, including prevention, child protection, permanency/foster care, licensing/home study, CASA/GAL, post-adoption and more.